WPManageNinja/fluent-smtp/readme.txt

 * Ability to auto-delete old email logs.
 * Fluent SMTP connects your email service providers directly via an API.

-= 🚀Plan-Text Support with HTML Email on the fly 🚀= FluentSMTP will automatically convert your HTML email to Plan-Text email on the fly.
+= 🚀Plain-Text Support with HTML Email on the fly 🚀= FluentSMTP will automatically convert your HTML email to Plain-Text email on the fly.
 Then it will send your emails with multi-part mime type.
 This is super helpful for email deliverability and spam score.
 Please make sure, you activate that from the settings.

 == 👉 Credits 👈 ==
 Fluent SMTP is built by <a href="https://wpmanageninja.com">WPManageNinja LLC</a>.
 And yes, It's built by the creator of popular plugins like <a href="https://wordpress.org/plugins/fluentform">FluentForms</a>, <a href="https://wordpress.org/plugins/fluent-crm">FluentCRM</a>, <a href="https://wordpress.org/plugins/ninja-tables/">Ninja Tables</a>.